chrplr/PCBS/docs/practical-interaction.rst

 What is the PATH?
 -----------------

-A command can simply be a program’s name.
-Typing it and pressing Enter will start the program.
+A command can simply be a program's name.
+Typing it and pressing ``Enter`` will start the program.

 The shell knows where to look for programs thanks to a special environment variable called the **PATH**.

 Under bash::